 Do not smoke after you undergo dental surgery, including tooth extraction.
 If, however, you continue to abuse tobacco, the risk of developing alveolitis or the so-called “dry hole” increases.
 After extraction, a blood clot is formed in the hole of the extracted tooth, protecting the bone and nerve endings.
 However, smoking interferes with successful healing and prevents the formation of blood clots.
 The inability to form the blood clot causes the bone and the nerve endings to become vulnerable.
 This can lead to an infection and severe pain, bad breath, and unpleasant taste sensations.

 What Is the Risk of Developing Oral Cancer?

 Nearly 90% of people with cancer of the mouth, lips, throat, and tongue are tobacco users.
-The risk of developing these cancers crucially increase with the number of tobacco smoked.
-People that smoke are six times more probably than non-smokers to develop these disease.
+The risk of developing these cancers crucially increases with the number of tobacco smoked.
+People who smoke are six times more probably than non-smokers to develop these diseases.

 Some statistics from the American Cancer Society present some other sobering causes to stop smoking.
 They declared that:

 - About 37% of patients who have successfully recovered from cancer, but have not abandoned their bad habits after recovery, face relapses of the most dangerous disease.
 Among patients who managed to quit smoking, this figure was reduced to 6%.

 Even if you have a huge smoking history, it’s not too late to quit: in 10 years the condition of the teeth and gums will return to normal.
 If you are not a heavy smoker, then you will see the results of giving up tobacco much earlier.

 Caring for Your Teeth and Gums for Smokers

 If you are a tobacco user, there are some recommendations you can do to prevent tooth and gum problems, including: